 Creating the Opportunities CSV file

 You need to prepare a CSV file for each pipeline that you’re importing Opportunities into.

-To begin, you can download a sample file to see how your data will need to be prepared for import.
-You can also start from an existing spreadsheet if you have one and use the downloaded sample file as a guide.
+To begin, you can download a sample file to use as a basic, default template or you can start from an existing spreadsheet and use the downloaded sample file as a guide.

-Next click on the "Download Sample File" button:
+Click on the “Import” button and then "Download Sample File" button ⤵

 Preparing your Data